Marlon Brando: Early life and education

-Brando was born in Omaha, Nebraska, on April 3, 1924, to Marlon Brando Sr. (1895–1965), a pesticide and chemical feed manufacturer, and Dorothy Julia Pennebaker (1897–1954).
-Brando had two elder sisters, named Jocelyn (1919–2005) and Frances (1922–1994).
-His ancestry was mostly German, Dutch, English, and Irish.
+Despite some of his most notable film roles, Brando did not have Italian ancestry.
+Brando's ancestry was mostly German, Dutch, English, and Irish.
 His patrilineal immigrant ancestor, Johann Wilhelm Brandau, arrived in New York City in the early 1700s from the Palatinate in Germany.
-He is also a descendant of Louis DuBois, a French Huguenot, who arrived in New York around 1660.
+He was also a descendant of Louis DuBois, a French Huguenot, who arrived in New York around 1660.
 His maternal great-grandfather, Myles Joseph Gahan, was an Irish immigrant who served as a medic in the American Civil War.
 In 1995, he gave an interview in Ireland in which he said, "I have never been so happy in my life.
 When I got off the plane I had this rush of emotion.
 I have never felt at home in a place as I do here.
 I am seriously contemplating Irish citizenship."
-Brando was raised a Christian Scientist.